perladvent/perldotcom/content/article/_pub_2006_02_09_debug_mod_perl.md

   Command          Description
   ---------------- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  `pÂ expression`   This prints out the value of an expression or variable, just like the `print` directive in Perl.
+  `p expression`   This prints out the value of an expression or variable, just like the `print` directive in Perl.
-  `xÂ expression`   This evaluates an expression and prettily prints it for you.
+  `x expression`   This evaluates an expression and prettily prints it for you.
 Use it to make complex data structures readable.
   `s`              This tells the debugger to take a single *step*.
 A step is a single statement.
 If the next statement is a subroutine, the debugger will treat it as only one statement; you will not be able to step through each statement of that subroutine and the flow will continue without descending into it.
   `n`              This tells the debugger to go to the next statement.
 If the next statement is a subroutine, you will descend into it and be able to step through each line of that subroutine.
-  `lÂ line`         Display a particular line of source code.
+  `l line`         Display a particular line of source code.
   `M`              Display all loaded modules.

 ### Code Profiling with `Apache::DProf`